 For someone who only spent about 25 years in Los Angeles, Edwin Cawston made a lasting impression on the cultural history of our great city and he did so through, of all things, a farm.
+Dubbed by the New York Journal as “one of the strangest sights in America”, the farm was anything but ordinary.

 November is Native American Heritage Month.
 The land that now constitutes California once housed the most diverse population of indigenous people in the Western hemisphere, with 150 different Native American tribes inhabiting the area.